Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

-Calculating a word’s usage longitudinally to identify changes in word preference Apart from the simply frequency words in the texts, how REH’s preference for particular words changed over time is of interest.
+Calculating a word’s usage longitudinally to identify changes in word preference Apart from the simply frequency words in the texts, how Howard’s preference for particular words changed over time is of interest.

 To identify words, whose usage increased or decreased over time, a weighted score for each adjective was created to identify words, the usage of which, was skewed towards the beginning or end of Howard's career.

-Words with either a large negative or large positive weighted scores are words that REH favoured more at either the start or end of his career respectively.
+Words with either a large negative or large positive weighted scores are words that Howard favoured more at either the start or end of his career respectively.
 Using the word remarkable as an example, the weighted score is 356.5, indicating that the word was used more frequently at the end of Howard's career.

 A score is close to zero indicates that the adjective was either not used frequently or was used consistently through Howard's career.
 It indicates a lack of change in preference by the author and is of little interest for the purpose of analysis.